tracycaldwell/thinkcspy/_sources/StringsContinued/Exercises.rst

             # your code here

-        # Don't copy these tests into Vocareum
+        # some tests to check your work.
+You shouldn't modify these.
         from test import testEqual
         testEqual(mirror('good'), 'gooddoog')
         testEqual(mirror('Python'), 'PythonnohtyP')